The 2-Hour Daily: When the Meeting Becomes the Work

 Priority triage.
 The backlog has 40 items agents could plausibly pick up today.
 Which 5 actually move the needle?
 That judgment doesn't delegate cleanly — it requires context about business constraints, team capacity, and technical risk that agents don't carry reliably.

 Escalation resolution.
 Agents hit genuine ambiguity.
-When they do, they surface it rather than guess past it.
+When they do, they should surface it rather than guess past it.
 The daily is where humans work through those cases — not as overhead, but as a feature.
 The agent asking "I found three valid approaches and can't determine which aligns with your architecture goals" is the system working correctly.

 None of this is reporting.
 All of it is deciding.
 The meeting is the work.